Swarovski SLC W B 8x42 review

 - Quite a bit on the ugly side as far as outer values are concerned

-A fine binocular with proven, classic qualities, but comparing to the Swarovision 8.5x42 it is not a state-of-the-art top glass.
+A fine binocular with proven, classic qualities, but comparing to the Swarovision 8.5x42 this sample was not quite a state-of-the-art top glass.
 The SLC does the job well with high resolution power, but the Swarovision adds the joy of breathtaking clarity.
 On the other hand I liked the SLC more than other renowned binos like the Nikon 8x32 SE and the 8x32 Swarovision.
 For hunters who mainly need a reliable tool with good far distance performance at open pupil the SLC may be perfect, for birders marveling at the finest details of a bird in close up the Swarovision is much nicer.
-For my personal taste the SLC is already uncomfortably close in price to the Zeiss HT and Leica Ultravid HD Plus (which I´m planning to test) and especially to the Nikon 8x42 EDG which has about the same street price.
+For my personal taste the SLC is already uncomfortably close in price to the Zeiss HT and Leica Ultravid HD Plus.
 So yes, I´m a bit sceptical about the price-performance ratio of the SLC.
 I had expected the SLC to be a top classic design built to the same quality level as the Swarovision, just without flatfield and close focus.
 That is not quite the case, but given the huge price difference it might have been a naive assumption anyway.